huBioinfo/CytoCommunity/README.md

   4. Step3: Concensus clustering for more robust result.

-  5. Step4: Visualization of the clustering result.
+  5. Step4: Visualization of the concensus clustering result.

 ### Unsupervised CytoCommunity